Plant care

 Is dragon tree toxic to cats and dogs?

-Dragon tree is mildly toxic to pets.
+Dragon tree is toxic to pets.
 ASPCA lists Dracaena marginata as toxic to cats and dogs due to saponins.
 Symptoms include vomiting, dilated pupils in cats, and depression.
 Rarely serious but worth keeping out of reach.

 What USDA hardiness zone does dragon tree grow in?